gridbugs/gridbugs.org/collections/_roguelike-tutorial-2020/part1.md

 ...
 [dependencies]
 ...
-directions = "0.17"           # representation of directions
+direction = "0.17"           # representation of directions
 ```

 This game will only allow movement in cardinal directions (north, south, east, west).
 Import the corresponding type: